lucasahu/lucasahu/README.md

 - 👋 Hi, I’m @lucasahu
-- 📍 I’m based in Chile, Valparaiso
+- 📍 I’m based in Chile
 - 👀 I’m interested in software development, photography and gaming
 - 🌱 I’m currently learning Javascript, HTML, CSS, Reactjs and more with The Odin Project
 - 💞️ I’m looking to collaborate on any cool projects